JulianWard147/phase_2_group_4/README.md

 ### Bottom Line Up Front

-  There is opporutunity in the King County area to purchase low grade housing in high value locations.
+  There is opportunity  in the King County area to purchase low grade housing in high value locations.

 ### Data cleaning